Ever heard the phrase “think globally, act locally?” Find out more about how citations in local SEO strategies can improve your local search rankings.

-Local directories – These are always your first point of contact in regards to obtaining citations.
-The directory needs to be seen as trusted, credible and ‘authoritative’ in the eyes of Search Engines.
+Local directories – These are always your first point of contact in regard to obtaining citations.
+The directory needs to be seen as trusted, credible and ‘authoritative’ in the eyes of search egines.
 Whitespark, a local search SaaS provider, identified these key local directories and trusted signals for companies competing in each major English-speaking market.

-Industry focused directories – A good way to obtain citations as part of your local SEO strategy is to find industry-specific directories that are trusted sites to list your details and ideally to provide a backlink as well.
-For example, Pier One Sydney Harbour has citations on hotel accommodation directories such as www.hotel.com.au.
+Industry-focused directories – A good way to obtain citations as part of your local SEO strategy is to find industry-specific directories that are trusted sites to list your details and ideally to provide a backlink as well.

 Suppliers/clients/affiliates – The people who are important to your business may allow you to list the details of your online business on their website.
 The best way to get them is to speak with the businesses you already work with.
 You might even consider working with local non-profits, organizations, and groups in return for a citation.

 Review websites – These are local or industry-related websites that provide reviews and have summary pages for businesses in your category that include your address, phone number and ideally a website address.
-Crowne Plaza Coogee’s signature restaurant Bluesalt is listed on Best Restaurants of Australia is a good example of a citation.
+Phildelphia’s famous Vernick Food and Drink is listed on The 19 Best Restaurants of Philadelphia and is a good example of a citation.

-Local/niche specific websites or forums – These may present local SEO opportunities to list your business details and act as a citation.
-For instance, Waverly Bride is a website for wedding vendors that includes a directory where people can list details about their business.
+Local/niche-specific websites or forums – These may present local SEO opportunities to list your business details and act as a citation.
+For instance, Carats and Cake is a website for wedding vendors that includes a directory where people can list details about their business.

-Social media sites – Little details such as your Twitter location, name, and URL are visible and have a good chance at being a citation.
-A dedicated Facebook page for your business allows you to create listings for businesses that include a Google Map, the name of the business, address and telephone number that acts as a citation.
+Social media websites – Little details such as your Twitter location, name, and URL are visible and have a good chance of being a citation.
+A dedicated Facebook page for your business allows you to create listings for businesses that include a Google Map, the name of the business, address, and telephone number that acts as a citation.

-Geotagging Media – In addition to uploading media such as pictures and images to your Google Places listing, submit them to image sharing and video hosting sites such as Flickr and YouTube.
+Geotagging Media – In addition to uploading media such as pictures and images to your Google My Business listing, submit them to image-sharing and video hosting sites such as Flickr and YouTube.
 Each service lets you geotag your media with specific location details.
 Make sure to put your targeted keywords in your title as part of your local SEO strategy.